Installation ↑ Back to top

 When viewing cart/order details, you may notice that the subtotal displayed next to a Composite parent item includes the subtotals of any individually-priced Components it contains.
 To preserve the original, unmodified line item subtotals, download and activate this plugin.

-- Physical (non-virtual) — products that need to be physically shipped or picked up.
+• Physical — composites that need to be physically shipped or picked up.

-- Virtual — services or digital items that do not require shipping.
+• Virtual — composites that do not require shipping.

-Therefore, from a shipping point of view, Composite products are classified as assembled or unassembled:
+From a shipping point of view, physical Composite Products are classified as assembled or unassembled:

-- Unassembled kits group together some products that do not require physical assembly.
+• Unassembled kits group together some products that do not require assembly.

 To configure a Composite product for shipping, follow these steps: